B.C. Archaeology

 THE TOUR

-This three week study tour has an emphasis on the archaeological remains of ancient Greece.
-Our tour begins at the important classical site of Corinth.
+We next visit the nearby island of Aegina to enjoy the temple of Aphaia.
+We then head to the important classical site of Corinth.
 Here we see the ruins of the ancient city including the Temple of Apollo, and visit the superb Venetian and Ottoman castle on the 'Acrocorinth'.
 We head to Nauplion which is our base for exploring the wonderful Mycenaean remains in the Peloponnesus.
-We visit the ancient fortified citadels of Mycenae and Tiryns and explore their remarkable Late Bronze Age tholos tombs.
+We visit the ancient fortified citadels of Mycenae and Tiryns and explore the remarkable Late Bronze Age tholos tombs.
 In Nauplion we see the splendid collection of Mycenaean artefacts in the Archaeological Museum.
 From Nauplion we also see the classical temple of Zeus in Nemea, and the shrine of Asclepius in Epidaurus with its stunning classical theatre.

-We then head west across the Peloponnesus to the site of Olympia.
-Here we explore the newly restored Archaeological Museum and the picturesque ruins of the ancient site, home of the ancient Olympic Games - highlights include the Temples of Zeus and Hera and the ancient running track.
-We then travel to Delphi where we explore the remains of the sanctuary of Apollo and visit the Delphi Museum with its wonderful collection of sculpture from the site.
+We then head west across the Peloponnesus to see the classical temple of Apollo at Bassae before exploring the site of Olympia.
+Here we see the newly restored Archaeological Museum and the picturesque ruins of the ancient site, home of the ancient Olympic Games - highlights include the Temples of Zeus and Hera and the ancient running track.
+We travel to Delphi where we explore the remains of the sanctuary of Apollo and visit the Delphi Museum with its collection of sculpture from the site.

 We fly to Crete where we explore the ancient Minoan sites.
 Our tour begins at the Minoan Palace site of Knossos which was famously 'restored' by Arthur Evans in the late 19th Century.
 We see the Iraklion Archaeological Museum with its extensive collection of Minoan artefacts and also visit the Minoan Palace sites of Phaestus and Aghia Triadha.
 Located near the scenic southern coast of Crete, we enjoy the fabulous mountain scenery en route.
-We next travel by ferry to the island of Santorini where we have the opportunity of enjoying this spectacular place.
-The island is a flooded volcano and our hotel has fantastic panoramic views of the caldera.
-On Santorini we visit the Minoan ruins of Akrotiri and see the fascinating Archaeological Museum.

 The Parthenon on the Athenian Acropolis